Estill Voice Training: Voice qualities

 Voice qualities are taught on the course 'Level Two: Figure Combinations for Six Voice Qualities' that typically lasts two days.

 Speech: Speech quality is often termed modal speech by voice scientists or chest voice by singers.
-Speech quality includes thick vocal folds and a neutral larynx position.
+Speech quality includes thick vocal folds and a neutral/mid larynx position.

 Falsetto: In Estill Voice Training terminology, the term falsetto has a meaning distinct from falsetto as a male vocal register in Western classical terminology.
+This quality is produced with stiff vocal fold body cover, neutral/mid larynx position, and aspirate vocal fold onset.

 Sob: Sob quality is a soft and dark sound, associated with the sobbing cry of an adult who mourns.
 Sob quality is produced on a lowered larynx and thinned vocal folds.
 Sob quality releases glottal hyperadduction and medial compression, lowers the larynx and releases pharyngeal constriction.
 Mary Hammond says that young performers find low larynx and sob quality less familiar.
 Cry quality is a permutation of sob quality adopting a higher laryngeal position.

 Twang: The key to twang quality is a narrowing of the epilarynx via a narrowing or constriction of the aryepiglottic sphincter.
 Twang quality has been used by speakers and singer to boost vocal resonance or 'squillo' and is referred to as the speaker's ring or singer's formant.
 The quality is excellent when teaching safe shouting and at cutting through background noise, increasing clarity of the voice, and is taught to both singers and actors to enable them to be heard clearly in large auditoria without vocal strain.
 Twang quality may be nasalized or oral, as differentiated by an open or closed velopharyngeal port.
 Estill suggests setting the vocal tract initially by imitating a cat yowling, ducks quacking, and other exercises.

 Opera: Opera quality is a complex set-up including a mix of speech quality and twang quality with a tilted thyroid cartilage, lowered larynx.

 Belting: Belting or belt quality is a complex setup combining speech quality, twang quality, a tilted cricoid cartilage and raised larynx.
 Twang is an important component in belt quality.
 Gillyanne Kayes writes, 'Belting is not harmful if you are doing it right.
 Jo Estill has described it as "happy yelling".'
 Belt quality also uses clavicular breathing and has the longest closed phase with the highest subglottic pressure and the greatest glottic resistance.